 Sync users and groups from Microsoft Entra ID using SCIM

 Cedar.AI supports System for Cross-domain Identity Management (SCIM) to automatically provision and de-provision users and groups from Microsoft Entra ID (formerly Azure Active Directory).
-This allows you to manage user access centrally within your identity provider.Prerequisites
+This allows you to manage user access centrally within your identity provider.SCIM requires enrollment in Admin v2.
+You’ll create a SCIM connection in the Cedar.AI Admin Portal, then use the generated client credentials in Azure provisioning.

-- Cedar.AI Admin Access: You must be able to log in to the Cedar.AI Admin Portal to retrieve client credentials.
+You must be able to log in to the Cedar.AI Admin Portal and create a SCIM mapping to get client credentials.

 Configuration Steps